-Navigate down the page for more information on each training workshop.
+Navigate down the page for more information on each training offering, whether face-to-face, via webinar, or an online, self-led option.

 Quick booking links

-Unit Construction Workshops are designed for Unit Coordinators.
-These sessions help organise Blackboard-migrated content into Canvas Modules.
+Unit Construction is designed for Unit Coordinators to help them organise Blackboard-migrated content into Canvas Modules.
+This training covers how to:

-Although not fully replicable online, we also offer an asynchronous version of this training which you can complete at your own pace.
-You can request access via the button below.
+Face-to-face sessions have now finished to allow eLearning staff to focus on drop-in support.
+We do offer an asynchronous version of this training which you can complete at your own pace.
+You can request access via the red button below.

 Who